You are currently viewing Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits

 Best Time to Visit Holy Spring Water or Drupchhu

 Holy water is a perennial source, seeping from underneath the ground or trickling down a cliff.
 The volume or flow of water remains consistent and unchanged regardless of the season.
 There is no better time to visit any holy spring waters in Bhutan.
-You can visit any time of the year.
+You can visit the holy springs any time of the year.
 However, Bhutanese people usually visit holy spring water when they visit the sacred sites associated with it.

 Did you like this post?
 If so, please subscribe to our latest updates for more!